snyball/spaik/README.md

 collection, iterators, continuations, async/await and wraps it up in a (hopefully) easy to use high-level Rust API.

+This README contains many shorts snippets showing how SPAIK is used, while you can find complete examples in the [examples](examples) directory, and the more detailed API docs can be found at [docs.rs](https://docs.rs/spaik/0.2.2/spaik/).

 ### Basic usage

 For basic usage, all you need are the `eval` and `exec` methods (`exec` is just